digitaltheorylab/digitaltheory.org/README.md

 ### Content templates

-We use a few templates to organize content on the site, as follows:
+We use a few templates to organize content on the site.
+To add new site content, copy/paste the relevant template and fill in information for all capitalized text.
+E.g, for `YYYY-MM`, you might write `2025-01`.

 **Research**